Portrait of John Kalama, legendary town namesake, featured in the John Kalama room at McMenamins Kalama Harbor Lodge.

 Which returns me to my dilemma, how does an artist paint a portrait with nothing but a bit of narrative and HBC employment records?
 I drew, and drew, and drew some more, trying to bring out the Hawaiian-ness of the man people expect to be the namesake, based on what I was able to learn about Polynesian men based on Google searches.
 Namely, they are strong, barrel-chested, curly haired, stoutly built men with well defined Polynesian facial features.

-Another concept familiar to history nerds, is if there isn’t a story, what an author writes becomes the story.
+Another concept familiar to historians, is if there isn’t a story, what an author writes becomes the story.
 Similarly, if there isn’t a picture, what an artist paints becomes the picture.
 This was the biggest opportunity.
 Like molding clay, I used my drawing and painterly skills to invent what I wanted him to look like.
 And as I read and drew, I came to understand not only his Hawaiian heritage, but also the greater heritage of the Cowlitz, Chinook and Nisqually tribes of our region.

 John Kalama, his wife Mary, and son Peter